 I have always been interested in how things work.
 As a kid, I would toil away on the filters in the pool in our Florida home.
 The filter is an example of immaculate engineering and helps you keep your pool clean and healthy.
-But sometimes, despite your pool filter’s best efforts, your pool becomes green and the water murky and cloudy.
-At Pool Cleaning Expert, the website I, started with a friend, deals exactly with situations like this and offers tips to maintain your pool’s hygiene.
-Below is how you can clean a green, dirty looking pool in under five days and be swim ready for warm weather.
+But sometimes, despite your pool filter’s best efforts, your pool becomes a green pool and the water murky and cloudy.
+At Pool Cleaning Expert, the website I started with a friend, deals precisely with situations like this, and offers tips to maintain your pool’s hygiene.
+Below is how you can clean green pool water, dirty looking pool in under five days, and be swim-ready for warm weather.
 But before we start, let’s get the basics out of the way!

 What Makes Your Pool Green?